RIVM-bioinformatics/auriclass/README.md

                         Expected genome size range.
 Defaults 11.4-14.6 Mb are based on 150 NCBI genomes and take mash genome size overestimation into account. (default: [11400000, 14900000])
   --non_candida_threshold NON_CANDIDA_THRESHOLD
                         If the minimal distance from a reference sample is above this threshold, the sample might not be a Candida sp. (default: 0.01)
-  --new_clade_threshold NEW_CLADE_THRESHOLD
+  --high_dist_threshold HIGH_DIST_THRESHOLD
-                        If the minimal distance from a reference sample is above this threshold, the sample might not be a known C. auris clade. (default: 0.005)
+                        If the minimal distance from a reference sample is above this threshold, a warning is emitted.
+See the docs for more info. (default: 0.003)

 Other arguments
 NOTE: Only change these settings if you are doing something special.